GolfOhio.com

 Because many holes have tree-lined fairways, he did not need to introduce bunkers, though near the greens, bunkers can help define holes, he said.
 He remains pleased with the design: “I look forward to watching it mature into one of the great courses in the Cincinnati area.”

-The back nine opened last year in July after several starts and stops but already feels mature.
-Greens hold irons well and the fairway turf is like carpet.
-It has good vistas, as well."
+On the back nine, greens hold irons well and the fairway turf is like carpet.
+It has good vistas, as well.

 While most holes duck in and out of the woods, No. 13 is a links-style hole, built above a bed of fly-ash from a nearby utility and is a poster child for adaptive reuse of wasted industrial land.
 While a power line cuts through the course, it only really intrudes on No. 8.